Human papillomavirus (HPV) Vaccine

 How effective is the HPV vaccine?

 The HPV vaccine is very effective.
-Since being recommended in 2006, HPV infections have decreased by 85% in girls aged 14 – 19 and 71% in women in their early 20s.
+Since being recommended in 2006, HPV infections against the strains covered in the vaccine have decreased by 85% in girls aged 14 – 19 and 71% in women in their early 20s.

 How safe is the HPV vaccine?